masterofcontroversy/ASM/FE8_ChapterJump/README.md

 (I likely will not be making a non-MNC2 version since I do not use the world map or skirmishes).

 This hack only goes up to the vanilla amount of chapters (I might expand that later).
-If a chapter doesn't have a title TextID assigned to it, a single digit will display instead of the chapter name.
-I intend on fixing this eventually.